Hemp Seed Oil And Hemp Seed Oil Benefits Explained

 Hemp Seed Extract Explained

 Hemp seed extract can be made through a variety of different extraction processes, but the most common (and by far the healthiest) is the age-old process of steam extraction.
 In this method, the leaves, seeds, and stems of the hemp plant are crushed to help release the essential phytocannabinoids and cannabinoids that are contained within the plant’s phytochemical makeup (the light oil that comes out of any plant when you open up the stem or leaves).
-The organic material is then placed in a large vat of boiling water and left to boil for roughly 5-6 hours at high temperatures.
+The organic material is placed in a vat of boiling water and left to boil for roughly 5-6 hours at high temperatures.

 During this phase, the phytochemicals (containing all the healthy CBD found in the plant) are extracted from the plant into the boiling water.
 The boiling water produces steam which is loaded with all of these nutrients and chemical compounds.